Brandon-Moye/Queen-of-Cards/README.md

 There is a maximum of 5 contestants per user, a pop up alerts the user when they need to remove a contestant before they add another

+If users want to learn more about their favorite queens links to their Fandom pages are provided on their card.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).